WWCodeSeoul/awesome-women-in-tech/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: "\U0001F4EC Create a report to help us improve"
+about: "\U0001F4EC Create a report to help us improve awesome-women-in-tech web"

 ---

 <!--
+❗️Your issue may already be reported!
+Please search on the issue track before creating one.

 Thank you for you contribution!
 Please fill out the form below to catch the 🐛
 -->